ayachensiyuan/get-action-job-id/README.md

       run: echo "The current job id is ${{ steps.set-job-id.outputs.jobId }}"

 ```

-> Makesure '''name''' field value must be the same as '''job-name''' field value.
+> Makesure 'name' field value must be the same as 'job-name' field value.